Blue Ridge Mountains From Asheville

 DAY 1: Mount Mitchell, Crabtree Falls & Craggy Pinnacle

-TIP: When entering points of interest into your GPS, understand your navigation will more times than not, take you off the Blue Ridge Parkway to get you on the fastest route.
-Please pay attention to your Navigation Route to ensure your directions take you on the Blue Ridge Parkway, and not around it.
+PRO TIP: When entering points of interest into your GPS, understand that your navigation will, more often than not, take you off the Blue Ridge Parkway to get you on the fastest route.
+Please pay attention to your Navigation Route to ensure your directions take you on the Blue Ridge Parkway and not around it.

 Stop 1: Hike To Crabtree Falls

-There are somewhat defined paths on either side of the fall allowing you to get up close to Crabtree Falls.
-You could easily spend a few hours at this location before heading to your next stop on the Blue Ridge Parkway.
+There are somewhat defined paths on either side of the Falls, allowing you to get up close to Crabtree Falls.
+You could easily spend an hour or two at this location before heading to your next stop on the Blue Ridge Parkway.

-Tip: Crabtree Falls has a total of 81 tent sites/ RV sites if you are looking to camp.
-Fair warning, campgrounds along the Blue Ridge Parkway book out so you are strongly encouraged to make reservations well ahead of time.
+PRO TIP: Crabtree Falls has 81 tent and RV sites if you are looking to camp.
+Fair warning: Campgrounds along the Blue Ridge Parkway book out, so you are strongly encouraged to make reservations well ahead of time.

 NAVIGATION TIP: We ran into a snafu when getting to Crabtree Falls.
-There are apparently two Crabtree Falls on Google Maps.
-One of which takes you nowhere but the side of the road.
-The other takes you to Crabtree Falls.
+There are two Crabtree Falls on Google Maps.
+One takes you nowhere but the side of the road, and the other takes you to Crabtree Falls.
 Make sure your GPS navigation is taking you to Crabtree Falls by Crabtree Campground.
-An interactive map is towards the end of this travel guide where you can see the correct Crabtree Fall location.
+An interactive map is towards the end of this travel guide, where you can see the correct Crabtree Falls location.

 Optional Add-On: Hike The Deep Gap Trail

-Now, the best part of this trail is since it’s an out-and-back hike, you can hike as long as you want!
-Meaning, you don’t have to do the full 8.6 miles.
-The closest of the peaks to Mount Mitchell is Mount Craig.
-At just over two miles, round trip, getting to Mount Craig from the parking lot of Mount Mitchell can easily be done.
+The best part of this trail is that since it’s an out-and-back hike, you can hike as long as you want!
+Meaning, you don’t have to do the full 8.6 miles 🙂

-Plan to pack some snacks and take in the views from Mount Crag or carry on to the neighboring peaks of Big Tom and Balsam Cone.
-And yes, this hike is dog friendly, so bring that pooch of yours along!
+Pack some snacks and take in the views from Mount Crag, or carry on to the neighboring peaks of Big Tom and Balsam Cone.
+And yes, this hike is dog-friendly, so bring that pooch of yours along!

 Stop 3: Stop at Graybeard Mountain View Overlook

-The next stop Blue Ridge Parkway 3 day itinerary is one of our favorite overlooks, Graybeard Mountain View Overlook.
-And the best part, no hiking is required.
-Park in the lot and you’ll have exceptional eastern views of the valleys and layered Blue Ridge Mountains as far as the eye can see.
+Park in the lot, and you’ll be greeted with exceptional eastern views of valleys and the layered Blue Ridge Mountains, which are as far as the eye can see.

-Graybeard Mountain Overlook sits at 5,592 feet in elevation, just north of Craggy Pinnacle, which is where you are going next!
+Graybeard Mountain Overlook is 5,592 feet in elevation, just north of Craggy Pinnacle, which is where you are going next!

 Stop 4: Watch the Sunset from Craggy Pinnacle

 Plan to end your day by watching the sun fall behind the Blue Ridge Mountains!
 Once the sun starts to set, you’ll soon see why the Blue Ridge Mountains get their name.
-The way the lights and shadows cast, the mountains really do have a blue hue to them.
+The way the lights and shadows hit the mountains makes each one have a blue hue.

-This is a very popular location to watch the sunset along the Blue Ridge Parkway, so do your best to get here a little early to get a good spot!
-Oh, and bring a jacket as you’ll be at nearly 5900 feet in elevation, so once the sunsets, it can get chilly.
+Now, fair warning that this is a very popular location to watch the sunset, so do your best to get here a little early to get a good spot!
+Oh, and bring a jacket, as you’ll be at nearly 5,900 feet in elevation, so it can get chilly once the sunsets.

 DAY 2: Asheville to Blowing Rock on The Blue Ridge Parkway